nandini-gangrade/Project-Management-System/README.md

    git clone <your-github-repo-url>
    cd Project Management System
    ```

 2. **Database Setup**:
    - Open SSMS and execute the `schema.sql` and `seed.sql` files located in the `db/` folder.
-   - Ensure the database name is set to `PMS` and the server name is `DESKTOP-NVORRLQ\SQLEXPRESS`.
-You can modify these details in the `DBPropertyUtil.java` file if needed.
+   - Ensure the database name and the server name is set.
+You can modify these details in the `DBPropertyUtil.java` file.

 3. **MySQL Connector**:
    - Ensure the `mysql-connector-j-9.1.0.jar` file is in the project directory for database connectivity.